mufflyt/tyler/README.md

      * Merge these two physician data sources together.
 See the code at: `exploratory/Workforce/subspecialists_only`
      * Complete the gender for all physicians: `tyler::genderize_physicians`
      * Add in the physician age from healthgrades.com: ??????
-     *

 3) By state name determine the ACOG District.
       * left_join with 'tyler::ACOG_Districts'
 5) Geocode the addresses to latitude and longitude for mapping.
       * `tyler::geocode_unique_addresses`
-6)Get the US Census Bureau data associated with the block groups:
+6) Get the US Census Bureau data associated with the block groups:
    * `tyler::get_census_data`
 7) Create the isochrones based on drive times:
    * `tyler::create_isochrones`